RammasEchor/RammasEchor.github.io/Week_Pages/Week14_Jul.md

 #### Mergesort

 Is *not* an in place sorting algorithm.
 Divides recursively the array into smaller pieces; then, after we reach individual elements in the recursion, we re-integrate them in a sorted manner.

+Divide the list into the smallest unit, and then compare each element with the adjacent list to sort and merge the two adjacent lists.

 It has a `O(n log n)` average and worst case scenario, and a space complexity of `O(n)`.